Megohime: Life

 In 1579, she married her second cousin Masamune at the age of twelve.
-Unfortunately, her wet nurse was killed by Masamune, who suspected that betrayers from the Tamura clan were involved in the assassination attempt on him.
+Her wet nurse was killed by Masamune, who suspected that betrayers from the Tamura clan were involved in the assassination attempt on him.
 It is said that her marriage got worse for a while because many other handmaidens serving her were executed.

 However, after she moved to the Date residence in Jurakudai in Kyoto, her marriage seemed to be restored and she gave birth to Irohahime (Matsudaira Tadateru's wife) in 1594.
 From there, she had four children with Masamune, including Irohahime, Date Tadamune (the second lord of the Sendai Domain), Munetsuna Date, and Takematsumaru Date.

 Even after she lived in the Date residence in Jurakudai, she might have played a role of a woman diplomat to inform Masamune of the Kyoto situation.
 In a letter addressed to him, she wrote:"The world has not been stabilized yet.
 You should decide your course of action in accordance with the cause of the universe.
 Don't worry about me.
 I always have a knife with me.
 I'll promise not to be shamed."When Masamune died on June 27, 1636, she entered the Buddhist priesthood under the Ungo Zenji and called herself Yōtokuin.

 Megohime died on February 21, 1653, at the age of 86.
 It was the same day as the mensiversary of Masamune's death.
 Her graveyard is located in the Yotokuin mausoleum near the Zuigan-ji Temple.